karhohs/bpcp/README.md

 # bpcp

-Script to batch process images using CellProfiler and GNU parallel
+Script to batch process images using CellProfiler and GNU parallel.